Hello and welcome to my Freedom Checks review.

 So the claim is that you can make money by getting these huge Freedom Checks.

-Many people that saw the ad visited the website through to see how this works and to look into the details about it because it really would sound very enticing to most people.
+Many people that saw the ad visited the website to see how this works and to look into the details about it because it really would sound very enticing to most people.

 The claim is that Freedom Checks can get you money in the amount of $24 thousand to well over $130 thousand dollars worth of free checks, but is it really legit?